 "It can't be…"

 There in the middle of an empty field was HG Wells holding Myka in her arms.

-From behind them came a familiar voice
+From behind the agents came a familiar voice.

 "I have never seen it before" said Mr. Kosan in disbelief.